-2 Timothy 3:16 says that God’s word is useful for rebuking.
-It is important that preachers though not in a regular basis confront sin from the pulpit when ever the need rises.
+The Bible says in 2 Timothy 3:16 that God’s word is useful for rebuking.
+It is important that preachers though not on a regular basis confront sin from the pulpit whenever the need arises.
 It’s a common factor however that preachers hardly confront sin today.
 Probably because of fear people will feel offended and leave the church.
 There are however some principles that I follow in confrontational preaching and most of the time the results have proved to be rewarding.
+[Image Credit: Tutu Kazooie]

 1. Don’t target individuals

 Read John 4:4-7.
-Jesus didn’t confronted the Samaritan woman in public.
+Jesus didn’t confront the Samaritan woman in public.
 We must remember that pulpit is the wrong place for rebuking anonymous individuals.
-Such individual confrontation must take place in privacy of the Pastor’s office, (Matthew 18:15-17).
+Such individual confrontation must take place in the privacy of the Pastor’s office, (Matthew 18:15-17).

 2. Condemn sin not the sinner